 Lansweeper logo

-Lansweeper uses per-asset pricing with free tier pricing, runs on cloud / on-prem, supports Web, and Free plan up to 100 assets.
+Lansweeper uses per asset, billed annually pricing, runs on cloud / on-prem, supports Web, and 14-day free trial.

 Written by RajatFact-checked by Chandrasmita